A dichotomy theory for the height functions of the BKT transition: Introduction

-The interest is in random integer-valued \emph{height functions} on the vertices of the two-dimensional square lattice graph.
-The appeal of this model lies in two facts.
-First, height functions are in direct correspondence with a zoo of other models in statistical mechanics of varying nature.
-Second, an increasingly precise general theory for the analysis of height functions has emerged over the past fifty years.
-The purpose of this article is to investigate the nature of the phase transition which occurs for height functions.
-There are two phases: either the variance of the height at the origin is bounded uniformly in the distance to the boundary of the domain; the \emph{localised phase}, or this variance grows infinite as the domain is taken larger and larger; the \emph{delocalised phase} (Figure~\ref{fig:sim}).
+The current article focusses exclusively on the height functions side. \emph{Height functions} are random integer-valued functions on the vertices of a lattice graph.
+We restrict our attention to two dimensions, and focus mainly on the two-dimensional square lattice graph (Figure~\ref{fig:sim}).
+We are interested in height functions with zero slope (or equivalently, zero boundary conditions) because those boundary conditions naturally show up in the aforementioned duality with the spin models.
+Height functions play a pivotal role in two-dimensional statistical mechanics because they are in direct correspondence with a vast range of other two-dimensional models of varying nature: not just the XY and Villain model mentioned above, but also, e.g., the six-vertex, percolation, Ising, Potts, loop, and dimer models.
+An increasingly precise general theory for the analysis of height functions has emerged over the past fifty years, and they are increasingly studied in their own right.
+The current article investigates the nature of the height functions phase transition for a class of potentials, including the height functions corresponding to the BKT transition.
+A priori, we may subdivide our phase diagram into two: either the variance of the height at the origin is bounded uniformly in the distance to the boundary of the domain: the \emph{localised phase}, or this variance grows infinite as the domain is taken larger and larger: the \emph{delocalised phase} (Figure~\ref{fig:sim}).
 This phase transition is generically called the \emph{localisation-delocalisation transition}.
-The \emph{existence} of the delocalised phase was established rigorously in the breakthrough 1981 article of Fröhlich and Spencer~\cite{frohlich1981kosterlitz}.
-That article also famously proves the \emph{Berezinskii-Kosterlitz-Thouless (BKT) transition} in the XY model.
-Since the XY model shares its partition function with a height functions model, the phase transitions of the two models are believed to be closely related.
-For the same reason the term \emph{BKT transition} is also sometimes used for the localisation-delocalisation transition itself.
-The BKT transition is still of interest to researchers today, as is illustrated by a number of beautiful recent works~\cite{garban2020quantitative,garban2020statistical,aizenman2021depinning,van2021elementary,bauerschmidt2022discrete1,bauerschmidt2022discrete2} discussed below in further detail (Subsection~\ref{subsubsec:intro:dG}).
+We know that both phases occur because height functions are localised at low temperatures by an application of the Peierls argument, while Fröhlich and Spencer established that height functions are delocalised at high temperature in their 1981 work~\cite{FrohlichSpencer_1981_KosterlitzThoulessTransitionTwodimensional} on the BKT transition.
+A number of precise questions arise.